You are using an outdated browser.

 Harris speaks to media at the Douglas Port of Entry at the U.S.-Mexico border in Arizona

-REBECCA NOBLE/AFP via Getty Images
+REBECCA NOBLE/AFP/Getty Images

 Harris speaks to media at the Douglas Port of Entry at the U.S.-Mexico border in Arizona on Friday.

 Vice President Kamala Harris was in Arizona last Friday to engage in the periodic political pilgrimage to the southern border, where she pledged to continue President Biden’s crackdown on asylum if she defeats Donald Trump in November.
-She would not only keep in place an executive action that severely restricts the ability to apply for asylum at all, but actually expand it, as well as “ramp up prosecutions of those who illegally cross the border—including potential felony charges for repeat offenders, according to two sources briefed on her plans,” Axios reported.
+She would not only keep in place an executive action that severely restricts the ability to apply for asylum at all but actually expand it, as well as “ramp up prosecutions of those who illegally cross the border—including potential felony charges for repeat offenders, according to two sources briefed on her plans,” Axios reported.

 With this, the Democrats’ transition to a default restrictionist approach on immigration—and an adoption of MAGA’s messaging on the issue—is all but complete.
 It shows that our leading Democrats still don’t know how to do politics; they only know how to react to opponents, allowing the right to set the terms of debate.
 That’s the polite way to put it, anyhow.
 Perhaps more accurately, this is shameful, wholesale surrender on the part of Democrats.

 Think about the immigration rhetoric over the last several years.
-When was the last time you heard a nationally known Democrat discuss the issue in a way that wasn’t a direct response to something insane that Trump or some MAGA acolyte put forward; an assertion that they, too, are Tough On The Border and have the workable plan to limit migration; or wishy-washy filler about immigrants being “our strength,” with little underlying substance?
+When was the last time you heard a nationally known Democrat discuss the issue in a way that wasn’t a direct response to something insane that Trump or some MAGA acolyte put forward: an assertion that they too are Tough on the Border and have the workable plan to limit migration, or wishy-washy filler about immigrants being “our strength,” with little underlying substance?
 Can you remember?

-Maybe this isn’t a question you’ve thought to pose to yourself before because our mainstream political firmament has, at some point in the last five or so years, settled on an artificially narrow band of right-left political stances on immigration that have as their locus the beliefs of extreme hard-liners like Trump advisor Stephen Miller.
+Maybe this isn’t a question you’ve thought to pose to yourself before because our mainstream political firmament has, at some point in the last five or so years, settled on an artificially narrow band of right-left political stances on immigration that have as their locus the beliefs of extreme hard-liners like Trump adviser Stephen Miller.
 It’s not that everyone has adopted this stance per se, but it has become the center of gravity to which every other position is tethered, measured in essence by their distance to it, which can never get too far.

 This is not exactly a historical anomaly, admittedly.
-Even as American political attitudes have shifted on a number of fronts over the last two centuries, immigrant-bashing has been a proud tradition, and preoccupations about exactly who is allowed into the country and what danger they might pose to the polity have always been an easy hook for populist politicking.
+Even as American political attitudes have shifted on a number of fronts over the last two centuries, immigrant bashing has been a proud tradition, and preoccupations about exactly who is allowed into the country and what danger they might pose to the polity have always been an easy hook for populist politicking.

-Behind closed doors and among the politico cognoscenti, the reason for this is a simple calculation: Tough on immigration rhetoric is politically popular and only getting more-so, with polls showing a sharp collapse of public support for immigration since 2021.
+Behind closed doors and among the politico cognoscenti, the reason for this is a simple calculation: Tough-on-immigration rhetoric is politically popular and only getting more so, with polls showing a sharp collapse of public support for immigration since 2021.
 A CBS News/YouGov poll from this summer shocked observers by concluding that 62 percent of adult voters would favor some sort of nationwide mass deportation program for all undocumented immigrants.

 Let’s set aside for a minute the moral questions and tackle this question on the terms of shark-eyed political strategists interested mainly in winning—those who believe Democrats can’t afford any perceived weakness on immigration as the existential threat of Trump Redux looms.